tegorman13/Dissertation/docs/Sections/diss_full_hugo.md

 McClelland, J. L., & Rumelhart, D. E. (1985).
 Distributed memory and the representation of general and specific information. *Journal of Experimental Psychology: General*, *114*, 159--188.

 McCracken, H. D., & Stelmach, G. E. (1977).
 A Test of the Schema Theory of Discrete Motor Learning. *Journal of Motor Behavior*, *9*(3), 193--201. <https://doi.org/10.1080/00222895.1977.10735109>

+McDaniel, M. A., & Busemeyer, J. R. (2005).
+The conceptual basis of function learning and extrapolation: Comparison of rule-based and associative-based models. *Psychonomic Bulletin & Review*, *12*(1), 24--42. <https://doi.org/10.3758/BF03196347>

 McDaniel, M. A., Dimperio, E., Jacqueline A. Griego, & Busemeyer, J. R. (2009).
 Predicting transfer performance: A comparison of competing function learning models. *Journal of Experimental Psychology.
 Learning, Memory, and Cognition*, *35*, 173--195. <https://doi.org/10.1037/a0013982>